 This program provides an in-depth study of the spoken and written language and prepares students to use the chosen language as a career skill.
 The courses are designed to emphasize acquisition of competency sufficient to communicate orally and in writing with a native speaker of the target language on a professional or work-related basis.
 TCC instructional methods infuse technology into the learning process, which increases access to resources for the language.
 Graduates find a variety of positions with government or social organizations and firms involved with speakers of the target language (translating, interpreting, investments, accounting, banking, education, publishing, manufacturing, sales, service, and travel).

 Degree Awarded: Certificate of Achievement

-Italian 15 hours
+Italian 18 hours

 ITAL 1103 Italian I

 ITAL 1213 Italian II

 ITAL 1313 Italian III

 ITAL 1413 Italian IV

 ITAL 2113 Intermediate Italian I

+ITAL 2213 Intermediate Italian II

-Controlled Electives 5 hours
+Controlled Electives 7 hours

 ITAL 1001 Italian for Communication I

 ITAL 1201 Italian for Communication II

 ITAL 1301 Italian for Communication III

 ITAL 1401 Italian for Communication IV

-ITAL 2033 Italian Literature in Translation

-ITAL 2041 Italian - Introduction to the Arts

-ITAL 2071 Italian History and Geography Introduction

 ITAL 2121 Intermediate Italian Communication

 ITAL 2143 Italian Civilization and Culture

-ITAL 2213 Intermediate Italian II

 ITAL 2263 Intermediate Italian Literature

 ITAL 2320 International Work and/or Study Seminar

 ITAL 2330 Italian International Seminar and/or Field Studies

-ITAL 2413 Italian Translating

-ITAL 2421 Italian Culture Comparisons
+^ITAL 2421 Italian Culture Comparisons

-ITAL 2433 Italian Film/Literature

 ITAL 2523 Intermediate Italian Grammar and Composition

 ITAL 2533 Advanced Italian Conversation

-NOTE: One alternate language, 1-3 credit hours, may be substituted if necessary to complete the required total credit hours for Controlled Electives.
-Select from Arabic, Chinese, French, German, Greek, Hebrew, Japanese, Latin, Portuguese, Russian or Spanish.

-Total Credit Hours: 20
+Total Credit Hours: 25

+Course has prerequisite (See course description section of catalog).

+NOTE: At least four hours of the controlled electives must be courses taught in Italian.
+English based courses may only count for three hours toward the certificate.